itsabijection/asciiArt/README.md

 -Change font in mapping to more accurately reflect font used in output image

+-Use char->pixel mapping to encode chunks of image

 -Add options for final dimensions

--Add better method to lower quality of image (should probably default to 200x200)
+-Add better method to lower quality of image (should probably default to 80x80)

 -Add flag to optionally generate html file instead of text